 Farmers: Andrea Todt and Cody Hopkins

 Andrea and Cody are first-generation farmers who have been tending to animals in the heart of the Ozark Mountains since 2007.
 Having long felt a strong pull toward sustainable farming and living, they work to ensure that their agricultural practices are respectful of the land and the animals that graze it.
-Falling Sky Farm raises pastured chickens, pigs, and cattle, employing rotational grazing methods because they believe that this approach ensures healthy land and animals.
+Falling Sky Farm raises pastured chickens, turkeys, pigs, and cattle, employing rotational grazing methods because they believe that this approach ensures healthy land and animals.

 Farmers: Mitchell and Jami Latture